applanga/applanga_flutter/README.md

 ```

 You can find your branch id in your project settings on the Applanga dashboard.
-After changing the branch id in your `pubspec.yaml` you have to run `flutter pub run applanga_flutter:generate` to regenerate your applanga config.
+After changing the branch id in your `pubspec.yaml` you have to run `dart run applanga_flutter:generate` to regenerate your applanga config.
 If you change your default branch, you also have to manually download and update your settings files.
 If the default branch of your settings file differs from your default branch specified in your `pubspec.yaml`, `applanga_flutter` throws an exception.